 Thus, the evidences from the Quran including the historical ones imply that the expression “Obey Muhammad” is nothing but the misinterpretation of the order “Obey the Messenger” that has corrupted monotheistic Islam adding satanic innovations such as Hadith and Sunnah (6:112) to our religious rules and regulations.
 There is no doubt that we should obey the messenger but to obey Muhammad is idolatry which is not only an unforgiveable sin (4:48) but a human tragedy as the idolizers could not realize while they are idolizing their idols except when they are already in Hell (2:165-167).
 It is a common practice that when anyone delivers beneficial lectures on idolatry denouncing it to be a satanic trap, those with diseased hearts raise uproar and attempt to make light of those speeches by means of misleading and satanic expressions as well as obliterate them by means of their futile utterances.
 Never in the history of mankind have faced such total collapsed as we see today, what is reflected with the fulfillment of Quranic prophecy (27:82).
 However, those who accept the Quran accept the order from God to “obey the messenger” by following his message, the Quran Alone instead of running away from it in aversion (17:46).
 It is also clear from the historical fact that when prophet Muhammad died, he left for us not ONLY one book, the Quran but he also cited the evils of making religious books out of personal sayings of previous Prophets at his lifetime.
 Since idolatry is a human tragedy as there is every possibility to overlook it no matter who we are unless it is accepted as a challenge, let us make our utmost efforts to avoid and eliminate any traces of it from our beliefs and practices to save us from hell fire in the Hereafter, even our common sense may help us to do that (17:36):

-[4:48] God does not forgive idolatry, but He forgives lesser offenses for whomever He wills.
-Anyone who sets up idols beside God, has forged a horrendous offense.
+[4:48] Indeed, God does not forgive that is associated with Him, while He forgives whatever other than that for whomever He wills.
+And whoever associates with God, then certainly, he has fabricated a horrendous offense.

-[27:82] When the punishment is almost due against them, we will produce for them a creature from the earth speaking to them that the people are not certain about our revelations.
+[27:82] And when has fulfilled the punishment upon them, we have brought forth for them a creature from the earth speaks to them that the people have been with our revelations do not ascertain.

-[17:46] We have placed shields around their minds, to prevent them from understanding it, and deafness in their ears.
-And when you mention your Lord, using the Quran alone, they run away in aversion.
+[17:46] And we have placed coverings over their hearts lest they understand it, and deafness in their ears.
+And when you have mentioned your Lord in the Quran alone, they have turned on their backs in aversion.